savonet/liquidsoap/doc/content/ffmpeg_filters.md

  * (unlabeled) : ffmpeg.filter.audio (default: None)
 ```

-This filter returns an tuple `(audio, video)` of possible dynamic outputs.
+This filter returns a tuple `(audio, video)` of possible dynamic outputs.

 Likewise, with dynamic inputs:
 ```
 % liquidsoap -h ffmpeg.filter.amerge

 Ffmpeg filter: Merge two or more audio streams into a single multi-channel stream.
+This filter has dynamic inputs: last two arguments are lists of audio and video inputs.
+Total number of inputs is determined at runtime.

 Type: (?inputs : int?, ffmpeg.filter.graph,
  [ffmpeg.filter.audio], [ffmpeg.filter.video]) ->